• Skip to primary navigation

 Most debates about baguettes between Francophiles quickly descend into acrimony.
 People love to reminisce about their holidays, and compare bakeries on ‘rue du this’ versus ‘rue du that’.
 Before too long, someone will wade in and says the best baguettes, not to mention the best spoken French, can actually be found in Geneva.
 At that point, you know it’s not too long before the American in the room innocently ventures to note that there are some decent baguettes to be had in Manhattan and San Francisco… and then, well, they’re off to the races, with insults and fur flying here and there.

 Baguettes are long, crusty sticks of bread made from flour, salt, water and yeast.
 The flour is almost always bleached white flour.
-The bread is also brushed with water and/or cooked in an oven with some steam to help make a crisp crust.
-Having no fat in it to make it moist, and no sweetener to help retain moisture, a baguette is only really good to eat the day you bought it.
+The bread is also cooked in an oven with some steam to help make a crisp crust (in a home environment cooks often resort to spraying or brushing with water.)

 Small holes on the bottom of a baguette are a clue that it was baked from frozen dough.